JoAplon/logo-maker/README.md

 ## Description

 This program uses your input to generate a simple logo.
-It asks for a shape and color which will be put behind your choice of three characters.
-Then the logo will be made into an svg file that you can open in the browser.
+I. Then the logo will be made into an svg file that you can open in the browser.

 ## Table of Contents